ethereum/EIPs/eip-template.md

 The title should be 44 characters or less.

 ## Simple Summary
-If you can't explain it simply, you don't understand it well enough."
+"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.
 Imagine an email subject line, GitHub PR title, or forum post title.

 ## Abstract
 A short (~200 word) description of the technical issue being addressed.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.